jupyterhub/systemdspawner/README.md

 ## Features ##

-The primary use case for the Systemd Spawner is to provide the isolation benefits of Linux Containers (Docker, rkt, etc) without the complexity of image management.
+The primary use case for the Systemd Spawner is to provide the isolation & security benefits of Linux Containers (Docker, rkt, etc) without the complexity of image management.
-You also get to use all the traditional system administration tools you know and love, without having to learn an extra layer of container related tooling.
-This is very important for installations upto a certain size.
+You get to use all the traditional system administration tools you know, love & hate, without having to learn an extra layer of container related tooling.

 The following features are currently available:

-1. Limit maximum memory available to each user
+1. Limit maximum memory permitted to each user.
+If they request more memory than this, it will not be granted (`malloc` will fail, which will manifest in different ways depending on the programming language you are using)
-2. Limit maximum CPU available to each user
+2. Limit maximum CPU available to each user.
 3. Provide fair scheduling to users independent of the number of processes they are running.
 For example, user A running 100 CPU hogging processes will usually mean user B's 2 CPU hogging processes never get enough CPU time, since scheduling is traditionally per-process.
 With Systemd Spawner, both these users' processes will as a whole get the same amount of CPU time, regardless of number of processes.
-4. Accurate accounting of memory and CPU usage (via cgroups, which systemd uses internally)
+4. Accurate accounting of memory and CPU usage (via cgroups, which systemd uses internally).
+   You can check this out with `systemd-cgtop`.
-5. `/tmp` isolation (each user gets their own `/tmp`, to prevent accidental information leakage)
+5. `/tmp` isolation - each user gets their own `/tmp`, to prevent accidental information leakage.
-6. Spawn containers as specific users on the system (this can replace SudoSpawner)
+6. Spawn notebook servers as specific local users on the system (this can replace SudoSpawner)
 7. Restrict users from being able to sudo to root (or as other users) from within the notebook.
-This is an additional security measure to make sure that a compromise of a jupyterhub notebook instance doesn't allow root access from the web.
+This is an additional security measure to make sure that a compromise of a jupyterhub notebook instance doesn't allow root access.
 8. Restrict what paths users can write to.
 This allows making / readonly and only granting write rights to specific paths, for additional security.
-9. Automatically collect logs from each individual user notebook into `journald`, which also automatically handles rotation & retention.
+9. Automatically collect logs from each individual user notebook into `journald`, which also handles log rotation.

 ## Requirements ##

 ### Systemd ###
 Systemd Spawner requires you to use a Linux Distro that ships with at least systemd v211.
-We use `systemd-run` to launch notebooks, and it gained the ability to set service properties in that version.
 You can check which version of systemd is running with:

 ```bash
 $ systemd --version | head -1